 1. In a medium bowl, whisk together eggs and chicken fat until combined.
 Whisk in 1/2 cup water and salt.
 Add matzo meal, and whisk until combined.
-Cover and refrigerate batter until firm, 2 to 4 hours.
+Cover and refrigerate until firm, 2 to 4 hours.

 2. Line a baking pan with parchment.
 Bring chicken stock to a boil in a large wide saucepan, and reduce heat to a simmer.

 3. Slightly dampen your fingertips, and form 2 heaping tablespoons of batter into a 1 1/2-inch ball, being careful not to compress the mixture too much.
 Place ball on the prepared pan.
 Repeat process with remaining batter.